Space Forge: ForgeStar

-ForgeStar-0 was to be the first Welsh-built satellite and was launched by Virgin Orbit on its inaugural mission from Newquay Airport (Spaceport Cornwall), on the first ever satellite launch from the United Kingdom.
+ForgeStar-0 was to be the first Welsh-built satellite and was launched by Virgin Orbit on its inaugural mission from Newquay Airport (Spaceport Cornwall), on the first ever satellite launches from the United Kingdom.
 This first satellite was not designed to survive reentry but was to act as a prototype to validate on-orbit manufacturing capabilities, testing the deployment of a low cost return technology.
 As part of this first mission, the company was to work in partnership with US based Cosmic Shielding, to test the survivability of a new composite radiation shield material known as "Plasteel".
 Monitoring of the material was to be provided by on board cameras.
-As ForgeStar-0 would return from orbit, Lumi Space was planned to trial laser tracking technology to monitor the satellites descent through the atmosphere.
+As ForgeStar-0 would return from orbit, Lumi Space was planned to trial laser tracking technology to monitor the satellite's descent through the atmosphere.

 ForgeStar-0 launched on 9 January 2023 from Spaceport Cornwall.
 The launching rocket was the LauncherOne of Virgin Orbit.
 The launch ended in failure and ForgeStar-0 did not achieve orbit.

 ForgeStar-1 will be four times larger than ForgeStar-0 and will be the first of Space Forge's satellites to be designed for reentry, returning from orbit to Earth off the coast of the United Kingdom.
-It is hoped ForgeStar-1 will launch in 2023.
+ForgeStar-1, planned to launch in late 2025, was launched on 24 June 2025 by the Falcon 9 rideshare mission Transporter-14.

 ForgeStar-2 will be larger still, and will aim to produce materials with a value exceeding the cost of the launch.
 The company hopes to maintain a cadence of 10–12 flights a year.